avine/ng-libs/projects/if-non-nullish/README.md

 ## Usage

-### With value
+### With data

-Render value using "as" syntax or "implicit" syntax.
+Render data using "as" syntax or "implicit" syntax.

 ```ts
 import { Component } from '@angular/core';